djpfs/flutter-web-dashboard-sample/README.md

 # Banking App Dashboard

-UI Clone from dribbble.com https://dribbble.com/shots/12121504-Banking-App-Dashboard with creator authorization.
+UI Clone from dribbble.com https://dribbble.com/shots/12121504-Banking-App-Dashboard
 ## Getting Started

 This project is a starting point for a Flutter application.